-Board of Directors
+Board of Directors at MMHC

-Steve Alspach -
+Steve Alspach - M.Div.
+Board Member

-Rev. Steve Alspach is the pastor of the Congregational Church of Sandy Point.
-During his lifelong ministry as an Intentional Interim and as a Settled Minister, he has been involved in a number of community initiatives, including weekly community meals, unemployed support, network groups, The Interfaith Hospitality Network, Habitat for Humanity, as well as intergenerational service trips to New Orleans, the Pine Ridge Indian Reservation, and Appalachia.
+During his lifelong ministry as an Intentional Interim and as a Settled Minister, he has been involved in a number of community initiatives, including weekly community meals, unemployed support and networking groups, the Interfaith Hospitality Network, Habitat for Humanity, as well as intergenerational service trips to New Orleans, the Pine Ridge Indian Reservation, and Appalachia.
 Steve has also served as the Executive Director of the Worcester County (MA) Ecumenical Council, whose membership included churches from all the spiritual streams of Christianity.
-He is the Co-Convenor of the Greater Bay Area Ministerium (GBAM) with Chaplain Jean Ashland.
-He lives in Searsport with his wife Betsy, two cats, and a Sheltie dog.
-They have two grown sons.
-Steve loves to get people together to bike and sing.

-Catherine M. Gray -
+Catherine M. Gray - J.D.
+Board Co-vice-chair

 Cathy has a law degree and is licensed to practice law in Connecticut where she spent much of her professional career.
 She has extensive experience in labor and employment law and in human resources, most recently having served as the HR Director for Connecticut’s public bus system.
 Cathy served two terms on the Windsor, CT Board of Education. chairing the search committee for a new superintendent, and one term on the Town Council.
 She also chaired the Town’s Youth Commission and served on the board of the Police Athletic League prior to being elected to the Board of Education.
-Since moving to Belfast, Cathy has become very involved in the life of First Church of Belfast, serving as a Deacon and helping with the monthly community meal, as well as working with GBAM’s General Assistance.
-Cathy lives in Belfast with her husband, Kevin Gray.
-They have four grown children, two of whom live in Maine, and they love spending time with their children and grandchildren.

-Joel Krueger -
+Joel Krueger - M.Div.
+Co-vice-chair

 Rev. Joel Krueger joined the Midcoast Maine Homeless Coalition Board of Directors in February of 2024.
 He is a retired pastor, ordained in the United Church of Christ.
 He co-pastored The First Church, UCC in Belfast from 2004-2023, with his wife, Rev. Dr. Kate Winters, as well as the United Church of Christ in Osseo, Wisconsin before that.
 Joel is committed to community building and social justice.
 He served on the Sunrise Association of the Maine Conference UCC Committee on Ministry (2018-2023, as Chair 2019-2022) and presently serves on the association’s Coordinating Council.
 He participated in the Greater Bay Area Ministerium (GBAM) with other area clergy and church representatives and served as the group’s convener for a number of years.
 During that time, he helped organize the GBAM-sponsored Belfast Peace Festivals (2014, 2015); served on the GBAM Food Cupboard Board; and assisted with the annual Belfast Area High School Baccalaureate programs.
 He participated in the annual Martin Luther King, Jr. Day events held at The First Church in Belfast, and served on the MLK Day Planning Committee, organized the "We Still Have a Dream Rally and Vigil" commemorating the 50th anniversary of Martin Luther King, Jr.’s “I Have a Dream” speech (2013), organized the Belfast Choral Festivals (2017, 2018, 2019), served on the Waldo County Habitat for Humanity Board of Directors, and has enjoyed engaging in many Belfast area events.